btroncone/learn-rxjs/operators/filtering/filter.md

 ## Emit values that pass the provided condition.

+### Why use `filter`

+This operator lets us to reduce the noise in the data stream by allowing only emmission that pass our requirements to go through.  `filter` is often used when we are only interested in a subset of data such as only even numbers in the stream or only people named "Brendan".
+Note that the predicate function in `filter` also takes in the index of the emission which allows you to build logic around that.

 ---

 :bulb: If you would like to complete an observable when a condition fails, check out [takeWhile](takewhile.md)!

+:bulb:  `skip` and `take` are specific instances of `filter` that skips or takes the first concurrent number of emission indicated in the parameter.

 ---